Kafū, aged forty-one.

 August 9th.

-Unexpectedly, I met Yaetsugu inside the venue.
+I unexpectedly met Yaetsugu inside the theater.

-Night.
-The moon was beautiful.
+At night, the moon was beautiful.

 August 10th.

-The evening coolness flowed like water.
+The evening coolness resembled water.

 August 11th.